AnuragBorisa/QuantumForge/04_gan_notes.md

         loss_D.backward()
         # “calculate exactly which rubric rules to tweak (gradients)”

-        # f) Teacher updates its checkig strategy
+        # f) Teacher updates its checking strategy
         optimD.step()
         # “apply the margin notes to rewrite the rubric”
-        With the new rubric in place, the teacher is now better at spotting which guesses are truly good or bad.
+        # “With the new rubric in place, the teacher is now better
+        #  at spotting which guesses are truly good or bad.”

         # 2) Train the Student (Generator G)
         # ────────────────────────────────────────────────────────